Oliver-Binns/Website/Content/posts/vision-pro.md

 Two months ago I made a decision I’ve been putting off for several years.
-I had really wanted to make iPad my only personal device; the size is more in-keeping with my love for smaller devices and I'd been inspired to be more creative by [my friend Anna’s award-winning talk on using Swift Playgrounds](https://www.youtube.com/watch?v=zfMmHiYi53Q). iPad (especially iPad Pro) should be more than capable of performing any task (and more) that I would want to achieve.
+I had really wanted to make iPad my only personal device; the size is more in-keeping with my love for smaller devices and I'd been inspired to be more creative by [my friend Anna’s award-winning talk on using Swift Playgrounds](https://www.youtube.com/watch?v=zfMmHiYi53Q). iPad — especially iPad Pro — should be more than capable of performing any task that I would want to achieve (and more!).
-I mean, it even contains the same M-series chips as the MacBook line-up.
+It even contains the same M-series chips as the MacBook line-up.

 In the end, I finally upgraded from my 2013 MacBook Air 11-inch to the new 2024 M3 13-inch model.